 MAP is outdated.
-PTI No. 60-00B is not reviewed and written properly and hence needs to be revised.
+PTI No. 60-00B is not reviewed and written properly and hence needs to be revised upon approval of PTI App # APP-2021-0207 (PTI No. 60-00C).

 Wheelbrator cabinets (2)

 Two (2) Wheelbrator shot blast (steel shots) cabinets are present.
 Each machine is equipped with its own dedicated cartridge filter system.
 The machines are used for finishing castings.
 Each cartridge filter system is equipped with one 55-gallon drum (hopper) for collection of captured dust.